 The Queensland Irish Association Dancers were founded in 1958 to promote traditional Irish dance and to provide instruction in traditional Irish dancing to members of the Queensland Irish Association.
 Tuition is very affordable and they provide tuition to dancers of all ages and levels of experience.
 Classes are currently held at Brothers Rugby Union Club at Albion during the week and at the Mary Mac Centre at Annerley on weekends.
 The dancers regularly provide entertainment at venues around Brisbane and South-East Queensland.
 If you need Irish dancers for any event, please contact QIA Dancers at the address below.
 Rates for commercial appearances are very reasonable and they often do charitable functions free of charge!
 But please remember, because of their busy schedule (feisanna, displays, concerts), they need prior notice to make sure they can provide properly for your needs.
-Contact by email at: email@example.com

 Over the years, the Queensland Irish Association Pipe Band has at times had two or three bands at the same time, including for a period in the 1980s where there were two grade 1 bands.
 The bands have won the Australian Championships in grade 3 in 1963 and 1970 and grade 1 in 1976, 1980 and 1986.
 In addition, the band has won New South Wales, east coast, and National Championships as well as Queensland Championships in grades 1, 2 and 3 too many times to list here.

 Internationally, the band has competed successfully with wins in grade 1 in New Zealand and results as high as 2nd in Scotland and Ireland, wins in grades 2 in Scotland, Ireland and New Zealand and wins in grade 4 in Scotland.